sass/sass/accepted/first-class-calc.md

 * Any situation where a *build-time calculation* could produce a number that needs to be clamped or rounded in order to be valid is likely to be a result of user error, and we generally have lower compatibility requirements for errors than we do for valid and useful CSS.
-We know of know use-case for writing CSS like `width: calc(-5px)` instead of `width: 0`.
+We know of no use-case for writing CSS like `width: calc(-5px)` instead of `width: 0`.
 The use-case for CSS's clamping and rounding behavior is for browse-time calculations like `calc(20px - 3em)`, and these will continue to be emitted as `calc()` expressions.